KYKhaw428/EthPrivateP2P/README.md

 Enable portforwarding at bootstrap node @ 8085(or any rpcport accordingly).

 #### 4) Use metamask to connect
-Have metamask extension installed in your browser and change the network to custom RPC, and do the as below.
+Have metamask extension installed in your browser and change the network to custom RPC, and do the following as below.

 <img src="guideImages/metaMaskConnect.png">